Skip to content

 Grade: F

-This metric is a measure of the percent of long-term residents that are administered antianxiety medication.
-These drugs are prescribed to residents experiencing depression or anxiety.
+This statistic measures the percent of long-term patients that were prescribed antianxiety medication.
+These medications are generally given to residents experiencing depression and anxiety.

 Managing Depression Among Residents